Shibanimca23/random-ball-movement/README.md

 step 2:Open the index.html file in a web browser.

-### Future Enhancement:
+### Future Enhancement
-The project can enhanced by adding more animation to random balls
+The project can enhanced by adding more animation to random balls.